-Welcome to Part 4 of our Website Traffic Blueprint article series, where we show you how to turn a site into an automated traffic machine using WordPress.
+Welcome to Part 4 of our Web Site Traffic Blueprint article series, where we explain how to drive visitors automatically to your site using the WordPress CMS.

 So far, we have covered the following in this article series: